thunderquack/MZCasualitiesExtractor/README.md

 # Mediazona casualities extractor

-Direct link to the set of files is here: https://thunderquack.github.io/MZCasualitiesExtractor
+Direct link to the set of files is: https://thunderquack.github.io/MZCasualitiesExtractor